APF Community Contact us

 Judicial and prosecutorial bodies, ministries, governmental agencies, civil society groups, non-governmental organisations and all citizens are obliged to cooperate with the Commission.

-Dr Sima Samar, Chairperson of the Afghanistan Independent Human Rights Commission, describes the challenges of protecting human rights and promoting accountability in a country "where there is no rule of law".
+Dr Sima Samar, former Chairperson of the Afghanistan Independent Human Rights Commission, described the challenges of protecting human rights and promoting accountability in a country "where there is no rule of law".

 Image credits